Refugees Welcome to Kingston!

 If you want to support refugees and asylum seekers to build their lives in Kingston, please donate through our LocalGiving page or alternatively send a cheque payable to Refugee Action Kingston to: Siddeley House, 50 Canbury Park Road, Kingston KT2 6LX.

-Refugee Action Kingston (RAK), founded 24 years ago, exists to offer holistic support to refugees and asylum seekers in the borough.
-We currently support almost 1,800 families.
+Refugee Action Kingston (RAK), founded 26 years ago, exists to offer holistic support to refugees and asylum seekers in the borough.
+Last year over 1000 individuals benefitted from our services.

 Having fled persecution, refugees and their families face multiple and complex problems.
 Issues we help with include isolation, health problems, financial difficulties and reduced life opportunities, often due to complicated systems they don’t know how to access.